mnielsen/notes-on-writing/notes_on_writing.md

 # Notes on writing well

 **Working notes, by Michael Nielsen:** These are _rough_ notes.
- They're intended to help me improve my polished writing, not to be models of prose in themselves.
+I'm writing them to help me improve my polished writing, not as models of prose in themselves.

 ## Observations